House of doors - exploring WHAT EQUITABLE PUBLIC LIFE & SPACE LOOKS LIKE

 The paved door, which stands at over three meters in height, makes tangible the historical and contemporary inaccessibility of public life for some.

-“This all started with a painting we came across in Canterbury - it's a life-size painting of a little girl standing at a door, painted in 1910.
-The painting immediately struck me as being of huge social significance; in 1910 the little girl standing at that threshold was excluded from so many places, but major social change was on the way.
-By creating this large-scale, participatory work and welcoming hundreds of people to the House of Doors - from young children to Parliamentarians - we can face this barrier together and imagine what a more equal society would look like.”
+“This all started with a painting I came across in Canterbury - it's a life-size painting of a little girl standing at a door, painted in 1910.
+The painting immediately struck me as being of social significance; in 1910 the little girl standing at that threshold was excluded from so many places, but major social change was on the way.
+By creating this large-scale, participatory work and welcoming hundreds of people to the House of Doors - from young children to Parliamentarians - we can face this barrier together and imagine what a more equitable society and built environment would look like.”

 THE MEMBERS’ CLUB SPACE